Somewhere in My Car: Chart performance

 "Somewhere in My Car" debuted on US Billboard's Country Digital Songs chart at number 42 when the album Fuse was released in September 2013.
 After it was chosen as a single in June 2014, the song entered the US Country Airplay chart at number 59 the same week, and appeared on the Hot Country Songs chart a month later.
-As the song gained airplay, the song debuted at number 91 the US Billboard Hot 100 chart on the week of September 13, 2014.
+As the song gained airplay, the song debuted at number 91 on the US Billboard Hot 100 chart on September 13, 2014.
 It reached its peak at number one on the Country Airplay chart and number 49 on the Billboard Hot 100 chart for the week of December 6, 2014.
 As of February 2015, the song has sold 450,000 copies in the US.
 On August 16, 2019, the single was certified platinum by the Recording Industry Association of America (RIAA) for combined sales and streaming data of over a million units in the United States.

 The song debuted at number 32 on the Canadian Hot 100 chart when the album Fuse was released in September 2013.
 It reached number four on the Canada Country chart in November 2014.